 A final, crucial piece in the WeWork puzzle is the company’s use of data.
 WeWork has long been using data to inform the build-out of its locations: where they should be placed, and what the optimal mix of offices, workspaces, and amenities should be.
 More recently, the company has started to productize its data capabilities with the “space-as-a-service” offering Powered by We.

 Introduced in 2017, Powered by We marks a significant transition for WeWork.
 Before this, WeWork’s services were restricted to the spaces that it occupied.
-Through Powered by We, the company has begun to expand its reach outside their own leases and into companies’ existing spaces.
+Through Powered by We, the company has begun to expand its reach outside its own leases and into companies’ existing spaces.
 This has a double-whammy effect, enabling the company to command the higher prices that come with serving enterprise clients, while at the same time shedding one of its most significant sources of both cost and risk — the leases themselves.

 WeWork has closed a number of acquisitions geared toward augmenting the company’s data capabilities: